PeterScott/beanstalkc/TUTORIAL.md

 You'll need beanstalkd listening at port 14711 to follow along.
 So simply start it using: `beanstalkd -l 127.0.0.1 -p 14711`

-Besides having beanstalkc installed, you'll typically also need PyYAML.
-If you insist, you can also use beanstalkc without PyYAML.
-For more details see Appendix A of this tutorial.

 To use beanstalkc we have to import the library and set up a connection to an (already running) beanstalkd server: